Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Introduction

 In two-player Markov games, the two players share states, play actions simultaneously and independently, and observe the same reward.
 One player (i.e., max-player) aims to maximize the return while the other (i.e., min-player) aims to minimize it.
 A special case of general Markov games (i.e., simultaneous-move games) is turn-based games, where only one player can take action in each step, i.e., the max and min players take turns to play the game.
 The players aim to find the Nash equilibrium for this game.
 Most existing results on learning two-player Markov games either assume the access to a generative model that can sample the next state for an arbitrary state-action pair \citep{jia2019feature,sidford2020solving,cui2020minimax}, or a well-explored behavior policy \citep{lagoudakis2012value,perolat2015approximate,perolat2016softened,perolat2016use,perolat2017learning}, and fail to consider the exploration-exploitation tradeoff \citep{kearns2002near}.

-In order to get rid of the generative model and well-explored behavior policy assumptions, \citet{wei2017online} extended the UCRL2 algorithm \citep{jaksch2010near} for MDP to zero-sum simultaneous-move Markov games in the average-reward setting, and proposed a UCSG algorithm that achieves a sublinear regret when competing with an arbitrary opponent.
-Recently, \citet{bai2020provable,bai2020near,liu2020sharp} proposed a series of algorithms for learning tabular episodic two-player zero-sum Markov games (they call it self-play algorithm for competitive reinforcement learning), and proved the upper and lower regrets and/or sample complexity.
+In order to get rid of the generative model and well-explored behavior policy assumptions, \citet{wei2017online} extended the UCRL2 algorithm \citep{jaksch2010near} for MDP to zero-sum simultaneous-move Markov games in the average-reward setting, and proposed the UCSG algorithm that achieves a sublinear regret when competing with an arbitrary opponent.
+Recently, \citet{bai2020provable,bai2020near,liu2020sharp} proposed a series of algorithms for learning tabular episodic two-player zero-sum Markov games (they call it self-play algorithm for competitive reinforcement learning), and proved the upper and lower regret bounds and/or sample complexity.

 For Markov games with large state and action spaces, it is natural to use linear function approximation.
-In particular, \citet{xie2020learning} proposed an OMNI-VI algorithm for Markov games where the transition kernel and reward function possess a linear structure, and achieved an $\tilde O(\sqrt{d^{3}H^{3}T})$ regret, with $d$ being the dimension of the linear structure.
+In particular, \citet{xie2020learning} proposed the OMNI-VI algorithm for Markov games where the transition kernel and reward function possess a linear structure, and achieved an $\tilde O(\sqrt{d^{3}H^{3}T})$ regret bound, with $d$ being the dimension of the linear structure and $H$ being the episode length.
 However, as we will show in this paper, the information theoretic lower bound for the zero-sum two-player Markov games with linear structures is $\Omega(dH\sqrt{T})$.
 Therefore, there is still a gap between the upper and lower bounds of existing algorithms for Markov games with linear structures.
 This raises the following question: